WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 the response blob so it's passed back to the browser which verifies that it matches the nonce from the `Ad-Auction-Result-Nonce` header.

-For information about this flow can be found [here](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/protected_audience_auctions_mixed_mode.md#server-side-auctions).
+More information about this flow can be found [here](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/protected_audience_auctions_mixed_mode.md#server-side-auctions).

 ### Step 4: Complete auction in browser